jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/write/_configureintrinsicpropertiesfor.md

     * [`_isApproved`](../read/\_isapproved.md)
     * [`_getStructFor`](../read/\_getstructfor.md)
-6. At this point, the `_currentConfiguration` is the funding cycle configuration that the initialized one should be based on.
-Get a reference to the [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md)for the configuration.
+6. At this point, the current configuration being referenced is the funding cycle configuration that the initialized one should be based on.
+Get a reference to the [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) for the configuration.

     ```solidity
     // Determine the funding cycle to use as the base.